pguse/ics4u-2019-2020/exercises/02-branches-loops/README.md

 ## 02-1: Ascending Integers?

-Create a file called **ascending.py**.
-Create a program with the following specifications:  **Input:** three different integers on different lines, **Output:** print YES if they're given in ascending order, print NO otherwise.
+Write a C# program that with the following specifications:  **Input:** three different integers on different lines, **Output:** print YES if they're given in ascending order, print NO otherwise.

 ### Example Input:
 ```